How to Tell the Difference Between Good Debt and Bad Debt

 How to Deal with Bad Debt

-The first step in dealing with bad debt is figuring out which of your debts is actually bad.
-After you pinpoint the credit card, personal loan, and payday loans that need to be eliminated, come up with a plan to pay if off as fast as you can.
+The first step in dealing with bad debt is figuring out which of your debts actually could be bad.
+After you pinpoint the credit card, personal loan, and payday loans that need to be eliminated, try and come up with a plan to pay if off as fast as you can.

-If you have a lot of bad debt, a debt consolidation loan may not be your best option.
+One option is debt consolidation, but if you have a lot of bad debt, a debt consolidation loan may not be your best option.
 Debt consolidation loans could end up being another form of bad debt if you maintain the spending habits that got you into debt in the first place.
-And since you have less time to pay off a debt consolidation loan, your payments will be a lot higher and add even more financial stress to your situation.
+Since you have less time to pay off a debt consolidation loan, your payments could be higher than they were before you added the loan.

 Another option if you’re struggling with $15,000 or more in bad debt, like credit card debt, is debt settlement.
 You can do this on your own, but professional debt negotiators have more experience and leverage and often may get larger debt settlements than you could as an individual working alone.